 NASA has chosen the winner of the competition for the construction of greenhouses on Mars

-The project was presented at the competition for the development of Martian greenhouses BIG Idea Challenge, which annually
+The project was presented at the BIG Idea Challenge competition for the development of Martian greenhouses, which annually

-conducted by NASA and the United States National Aerospace Institute (NIA).
-Senior students at Durmouth College were among the five finalists in the competition.
+conducted by NASA and the US National Institute of Aerospace (NIA).
+Darmouth College senior students were one of five finalists in the competition.

 In the greenhouse it will be possible to grow cabbage, soy,sweet potatoes, potatoes, broccoli, strawberries, wheat and chufu (ground almonds), and the nutrient solution in it should be enough for 600 Earth days - so much, according to the conditions of the competition, the mission to Mars should last.